How Does Losing A Job Impact Your Credit Score

-In an ever-changing economy, job stability can sometimes be uncertain.
-While losing a job doesn't directly impact your credit score, the consequences of income loss can lead to financial behaviours that might cause your score to drop.
-Understanding these connections is vital for managing your finances smartly and protecting your creditworthiness during tough times.
+In an ever-changing economy, job stability can be uncertain.
+While unemployment does not directly change your credit score, the income shock can lead to financial behaviours that hurt your credit report over time.
+Understanding these links helps you protect creditworthiness, lower credit utilization, and maintain on-time EMIs during tough periods.

 The Indirect Impact of Job Loss on Credit Score